Undetected roof leaks can lead to significant damage over time. Even a small crack or hole can cause damp to build over time.

 Missing or cracked tiles or roof slates

-Missing tiles or cracked roof slates are easier to spot upon inspection.
+Missing tiles or cracked roof slates can be easy to spot upon inspection.
 You can expect to pay around £200 for a relatively simple replacement of several roof tiles.
+This is a rough estimate.
+Your cost will vary depending on your house and circumstances.

 Flat roofs and valleys